xhul-dev/Saroo_-_Sort_ISO/README.md

 Anyway, if the script detects a lock, the execution pauses, allowing to close all open Explorer instances manually and retry.

 ## history

+### version 5

+- Added a new user choice input upon success, allowing to view the sort order before exiting.
+- Fixed a compatibility issue caused by "if [not] exist object" and "if [not] exist object\\" being interpreted identically on some systems.
+- Added compatibility with the "windir" environment variable, in case "SystemRoot" isn't defined.

 ### version 4